deejaygraham/deejaygraham.github.io/_posts/2015-05-07-sample-powershell-cmdlet-in-c#.markdown

 layout: post
 title: Sample Powershell Cmdlet in C#
 published: true
-tags: [ csharp, snippets, powershell ]
+tags: [ csharp, code, powershell ]
 ---

 Another one from the department of aide memoire.
 Here's the basic process to follow